juanelas/node-browser-skel/src/docs/index.md

 This is a skeleton for developing JS modules in Typescript that work both in Node.js and native Javascript.
 The idea is that you should just focus on developing your typescript code in the `src/ts` folder, and the necessary JS files and bundles will be created so that it can be used with no effort in every environment.

-Besides the actual code, you should create unit testing (mocha+chai) files either in the `test` or the `src/ts` directory, although in the latter case only files ending with `.spec.ts` will be considered as test files.

 You can use string variable `IS_BROWSER` to create specific code for native JS or Node.
 For example:

 ```typescript